Parker Family Saga: A Christmas Story: Live! (2017)

-Produced as a live television special, the release was met with mixed-to-negative at best critical reception in favor of the original film.
+Produced as a live television special released in December 2017, it was met with mixed-to-negative at best critical reception in favor of the original film.
 Critiques were directed at the tone, the running time, the Broadway musical numbers and the perceived usage of "cutesyness".

-In May 2017, a live telecast adaptation of the musical play, was announced to be in development.
-Scott Ellis and Alex Rudzinski were hired as co-directors, with a telescript co-written by Robert Cary and Jonathan Tolins.
-Benj Pasek and Justin Paul, who wrote the original Broadway, collaborated to write additional lyrics and music for additional songs in the three-hour long special.
+Scott Ellis and Alex Rudzinski co-directed the special, with a telescript co-written by Robert Cary and Jonathan Tolins.
+Benj Pasek and Justin Paul, who wrote the original Broadway show, collaborated to write additional lyrics and music for additional songs in the three-hour long special.
 Tolins and Cary co-wrote the accompanying novelization.
 The project was a joint-venture production between Fox Television, and Warner Horizon Unscripted & Alternative Television.
 Marc Platt served as producer.
 A nationwide open casting call was made in order to find a child actor to cast in the role of Ralph "Ralphie" Parker.

 Stage

 Play

 Prior to the release of A Christmas Story, Bob Clark and Jean Shepherd wrote the first draft for the script.
 This first draft had a working title that was the same as Shepherd's original play, In God We Trust.
 The film script was based on the play, which in turn was also based on the similarly named novel.

+A two-act play based upon A Christmas Story was released in 2000.
+It is adapted from the film script, with modifications by Philip Grecian.

 Musical

-The musical theater adaptation of A Christmas Story, released in December 2009 at Kansas City Repertory Theatre in Missouri, as a pre-Broadway engagement with music and lyrics by Scott Davenport Richards.
-Directed by Eric Rosen, with a playscript, libretto, and novelization by Joseph Robinette; the play released with a warm reception from critics.
+The musical theater adaptation of A Christmas Story was released in December 2009 at Kansas City Repertory Theatre in Missouri, as a pre-Broadway engagement with music and lyrics by Scott Davenport Richards.
+Directed by Eric Rosen, with a playscript, libretto, and novelization by Joseph Robinette, it was met with a warm reception from critics.
 Following the initial release however, Richards departed the production.
 Benj Pasek and Justin Paul were hired to rewrite the score and lyrics for the relaunch of the musical which debuted in December 2010.
 The musical adaptation was produced by Gerald Goehring, Michael F. Mitri, Robert G. Bartner, and Michael A. Jenkins as a Bartner/Jenkins Entertainment stage production.
 The reimagined musical was met with critical acclaim, and was a financial success on Broadway.